China and Russia’s military cooperation is worrying; Turkey is also in military cooperation with Russia despite their differences in Syria.

 On December 15, Russia’s coal company Elgaugol and China’s Fujian Guohang Ocean Shipping (Group) company agreed to launch a joint venture that will see the export of coal to China.
 By 2023, it is expected that Elgaugol will deliver around 30 million tonnes of coal to China.
-This is intended to deliver a huge blow to Australia’s coal exports to China, which are currently ceased, after China is refusing to take the coal due to Australia’s Prime Minister Scott Morrisson determination to open an investigation into the spread of the coronavirus from Wuhan.
+This is intended to deliver a huge blow to Australia’s coal exports to China, which is currently banned from entering Chinese ports.
+The banning of Australia’s coal stemmed from Australia’s Prime Minister Scott Morrisson’s willingness to open an investigation into the spread of the coronavirus from Wuhan.

 By strengthening strategic cooperation, China and Russia can effectively resist any attempt to suppress and divide the two countries, and meanwhile forge a solid shield to safeguard international fairness and justice.Chinese President Xi Jinping.